putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 ```

 ## Testing the following
-- Ability to transalate an adddress into a computer useful structure. ie. Point
+- Ability to transalate an adddress into a computer useful structure. ie. Pointof Coordinate.
 - Point (geocoding) should have a method determine the distance between Points.
 - Recogniton of sorting and getting Top 20 of something using java streams.
 - **Performance:** Say Service call to get Distance. ie Point/Distance is a **remote service**